MicrosoftDocs/sql-docs/docs/relational-databases/integrated-acceleration/use-integrated-acceleration-and-offloading.md

 1. Restart the SQL Server instance.
 You need to restart the SQL Server instance after you run a command to `SET HARDWARE_OFFLOAD = ...`.

-1. After you restart the instance, query [sys.dm_server_accelerator_status (Transact-SQL)](../system-dynamic-management-views/sys-dm-server-accelerator-status-transact-sql.md) to verify the configuration..
+1. After you restart the instance, query [sys.dm_server_accelerator_status (Transact-SQL)](../system-dynamic-management-views/sys-dm-server-accelerator-status-transact-sql.md) to verify the configuration.

 ## Disable offloading and acceleration